chriskacerguis/codeigniter-restserver/README.md

 * [NetTuts: Working with RESTful Services in CodeIgniter](http://net.tutsplus.com/tutorials/php/working-with-restful-services-in-codeigniter-2/)

+## Running Unit tests

+to run unit tests, please do the following

+* within this dir, run "composer install"
+* type ./vendor/bin/phpunit within the dir, and it will test

 ## Contributions

 This project was originally written by Phil Sturgeon, however his involvement has shifted